Basic Usage

 and press Enter.

-IntelliShell replaces the variable and places the final, ready-to-run command onto your shell prompt:
+IntelliShell places the final, ready-to-run command onto your shell prompt:

 docker run -it --rm ubuntu:latest